Skip to content

 What language is Plains Cree?

-Plains Cree is a dialect of Cree.
+Plains Cree is a dialect of the Cree language.

 Which region is Plains Cree associated with?